course-dprep/consumer-rating-insights-Yelp/README.md

 # Yelp - What influences consumer ratings?
-This projects aims to examine the influence of specific business categories on the consumer rating of businesses.
-We created a model to predict the relative impact of specific business categories that are listed on Yelp on consumer ratings on Yelp of these business.
+This projects aims to examine the influence that specific business categories have on the consumer rating of businesses.
+We created a model to predict the relative impact that specific business categories, as listed on Yelp, have on the consumer ratings on Yelp of these businesses.

 ![Alt text](https://business.yelp.com/wp-content/uploads/2021/07/yelp-logo_768x512.png)